Screenwriting is one of the greatest hidden art forms of the 21st century.

 There are any number of books on screenwriting.
 But when was the last time you saw a screenwriter on the TV, saying how they wrote that fantastic script?
 Or how many times they rewrote it before it finally saw the light of day?
 Or what they were doing – changing a nappy, fixing a burst tap or de-fleaing the dog – when they had that breakthrough moment, enabling them to write the ‘unwritable’ scene or resolve the ‘unresolvable’ turning point?

-‘the secret life of screenwriters’ tells all!
-From the perspective of eight leading practitioners, it offers a fascinating personal insight into the hidden art of writing for the screen.
+‘Jan Sardi: Secrets of a Screenwriter’ tells all!
+From the perspective of Oscar nominated screenwriter and director Jan Sardi, it offers a fascinating personal insight into the hidden art of writing for the screen.

 For more information, contact us: